iCliniq Logo

 • Those who suffer from the abnormal rhythm of the heart.

-• Pregnancy and breastfeeding: The drug can pass through breast-milk.
+• The drug can pass through breast milk.
 Hence, it is necessary to talk to your gynecologist before consuming the drug in case of both pregnancy and breastfeeding.

-In case of overdose, contact the emergency medical team for immediate medical help.
-Inappropriate usage of this drug will lead to the development of drug resistance to the bacteria, hence should not be used without physician’s advice.
+In case of an overdose, contact the emergency medical team for immediate medical help.
+Inappropriate usage of this drug will lead to the development of drug resistance to the bacteria; hence, it should not be used without a physician’s advice.

 Alternatives for Azithromycin: